-In August this year, Simon Stevens, NHS CEO, wrote to all NHS leaders informing them that they need to put shared care records in place.
-This has now been backed up by central funding support from NHSX for systems purchased before March 2021.
-Here we look at the six key things to consider when buying a shared care record.
+With the emphasis on implementing shared care records and central funding support from NHSX for systems purchased before March 2021, we take a look at the six key things to consider when buying a shared care record.

 A shared record must hold a complete health economy data set including primary care, acute, community, mental health, social care, 111 and 999 information.
 Although some users will focus on a small number of standard data sets, such as current medications and test results, records become really valuable when they hold extensive longitudinal records so that people can look up whatever they need whenever they need it.